lucarin91/WS-seminar/slides.md

-# Session limitation
+# Session Limitations
-- Centralize information
+- Centralised information

-- Memory and cpu overhead
+- Memory and CPU overhead

-- Can't work with Cross Domain and CORS (Cross-origin resource sharing)
+- Can't work with *Cross Domain* and *Cross-origin resource sharing*

 - Simple authentication flow

-# Tokens
+# Tokens Systems
-It is a string that contain security credential to a login session.
+It is a string that contains the security credentials to performe a login session.

 It can be of two types:
 - self-contained token